-Not long after meeting him, Ginsberg wrote in his journal:
+Not long after their meeting, Ginsberg wrote in his journal:

 Who is Herbert Huncke?
 When I first knew him I saw him in what I considered the ‘glamorous’ light of a petty criminal and Times Square hustler who was experienced in the ways, thoughts, and activities of an underground culture which is enormously extensive.
 The attempt to dismiss him because of his social irresponsibility is something that I was never able to conceive as truthful or productive.
 I saw him as a self-damned soul—but a soul nonetheless, aware of itself and others in a strangely perceptive and essentially human way.
 He has great charm.
 I see that he suffers, more than myself, more than anyone I know of perhaps; suffers like a saint of old in the making; and also has cosmic or supersensory perceptions of an extraordinary depth and openness.